Rolands-Laucis/Socio/README.md

 });
 ```

-**Dont be shy to try this out on your small project.
-Feedback from real world use cases is much appreciated 🥰**

 ## Does it scale? ⚖️

 Currently the performance is neglegable for small projects.
 I havent stress tested yet, as its still early dev, but i optimize my data structures, where i can as i go.
 Current estimate is about 100 concurrent users should be a breeze on a cheap Linode server.
-There are plans for more optimizations for less traffic, but i also expect your backend DB to be set up properly with table indexing and caching queries.
+I expect your backend DB to be set up properly with table indexing and caching queries.

 ## Sportsmanship 🤝